 Pat’s Aunt Penny has been making this classic potato salad recipe since forever and it’s the absolute best potato salad recipe I’ve ever tasted.
 Never can I buy store-bought again because it doesn’t come anywhere close to her recipe.
 No matter if it is Easter or Fourth of July, we can always count on a big bowl of Aunt Penny’s potato salad to be on the table.

 When Aunt Penny first gave me this recipe, she told me she starts with 5 to 6 pounds of potatoes and the rest of the ingredients are done by sight and taste, so it was a bit of a challenge figuring out the precise measurements.
 However my husband has been eating her potato salad 15 years longer than me, so in the end, he has the ultimate say.
 And it passed.

 If you’re looking for an easy potato salad recipe that can be customized to your preference, let this be the one!

-In Aunt Penny’s recipe she adds green pepper (which I personally love) but my husband isn’t the biggest green pepper fan so I leave it out when I’m making it for us, like today.
+In her recipe she does add green pepper (which I personally love) but my husband isn’t the biggest green pepper fan so I leave it out when I’m making it for us, like today.
 You can nix the yellow onion and substitute green onions in its place and Yukon gold for russet potatoes.
 This recipe can also be easily be halved for a small family dinner.
-But Aunt Penny’s classic potato salad recipe is meant to feed a large crowd.
+However Aunt Penny’s classic potato salad recipe is meant to feed a large crowd.